 But time continued to pass by and we use them more and more not for forwarding, but to accept any kind of references and so people - including Nico - are using more and more the old term, universal references.

 From a technical point of view this is not a particularly interesting story, but from a higher perspective I think it is fascinating.
 You cannot know how things are going to change, what kind of direction (technical) evolution or history itself takes.

 Old fads, habits and patterns that went out of fashion can reappear anytime and they might become more actual than ever.

 I would like to thank once more the organizers of Meeting C++ for making this great event happen.
 It’s another great place to be if you want to learn about trends and great techniques of modern C++.

 I shared here only a couple of talks and thoughts but I can assure you that there were many others that could have made it to this report.
-The talks will be soon available at the Youtube page of Meeting C++ and I’ll also update this article with the links to the referenced talks once they are available to the public.
+The talks are available at the Youtube page of Meeting C++.

 If you liked this article, please